seblawson11/seblawson11.github.io/_posts/essays/2019-04-21-Dissertation.md

 ---
 layout: post
-title:  "The Internet and Political Equality (dissertation)"
+title:  "The Internet and Political Equality | Dissertation"
 date:   2019-04-21
 categories: [politics, technology]
 tags: {essay}
 ---

 You can download a copy of my Dissertation that explores the relationship between the internet and political equality in the democratic process <a href="/final-copy.pdf" download>here.</a> A copy of the abstract can be found below.

 n.b updated version to be completed